JobstTechnologies/JT-Driver-Sensing/Readme.md

   like the axes, legend etc. To change the sensor channel names, double click on them in the tab *General*.
 - To add notes in the chart, Ctrl + click on a datapoint.
-To modify or delete an existing note Ctrl + click on its datapoint.</br>
+To modify or delete an existing note Ctrl + click on its datapoint.
-  **Note**: Currently notes are not stored.
-When JT Pump Driver is closed all notes are gone.

 ### Calibration